-Christ Church Primary School has positive attitudes to parents/carers and values their important role in their child's education.
+Christ Church Primary School values the important role parents play in their child's education.
 Parents/carers are always informed when their child is placed on the SEND register and the graduated response, outlined in the Code of Practice, is explained to them.